 All of this makes it very important to discuss all of your options with your doctor before action is taken.

 Is There a Solution?

 Simple precautions to take begin with checking your child's book bag before they leave for school.
-Speak with them about the importance of balance and how a heavy bag can hurt their back and spine's alignment.
+Speak with them about the importance of balance and how a heavy bag can hurt their back and spinal alignment.
 Get them a bag with wheels if you have a concern about the load they carry.
 If they walk home from school, consider arranging a carpool.